mhausenblas/burry.sh/README.md

 # burry

-This is the `burry`, the Cloud Native Infrastructure BackUp & RecoveRY tool.
-Use `burry` to back up and restore critical infrastructure services such as ZooKeeper and etcd.
+This is the `burry`, the BackUp & RecoveRY tool for cloud native infrastructure services.
+Use `burry` to back up and restore critical infrastructure base services such as ZooKeeper and etcd.

+`burry` support back up/restore the following infrastructure services with the respective storage targets:

 |to/from         |ZooKeeper    |etcd        |
 | --------------:| ----------- | ---------- |